ShankarBarai/HRS-Mental-Health-Quantitative-Analysis/README.md

 Mental health in aging populations is one of the most vital challenges for modern public health.
 I wanted to know which factors make older people mentally strong.
 By analyzing the **2020 (Wave 15)** data, I aimed to understand how certain variables like education level and physical health affect mental health during a pandemic.
 My goal is to find out how social structures affect healthy aging and this study is an initial step in achieving my goal.

 ## 🔍 Research Gap
 This project addresses a prticular **knowledge gap** according to recent literature.
-Despite the fact that the relationship between physical health and depression is widely recognized, the majority of current study relies on data collected before 2020.
+Despite the fact that the relationship between physical health and depression is widely recognized, the majority of current studies rely on data collected before 2020.
 There is a significant gap in studying the effect of education during periods of sudden, worldwide isolation.
 By using the **Wave 15 (2020)** data, this project presents a timely investigation into whether typical social factors continued to be effective during the COVID-19 pandemic.

 ## 📌 Project Overview
 In this project, I investigated the socioeconomic and health-related predictors of mental distress in the aging U.S. population.
-I used a large-scale sample from the **University of Michigan’s Health and Retirement Study (HRS)**, I developed a multivariate OLS regression model to quantify the impact of education, physical health, and demographic factors on depression scores.
+I used a large-scale sample from the **University of Michigan’s Health and Retirement Study (HRS)**, I developed a Multiple OLS regression model to quantify the impact of education, physical health, and demographic factors on depression scores.

 ## 🛠️ Technical Stack
 * **Language:** Python
 * **Libraries:** `Pandas`, `NumPy`, `Statsmodels`, `Matplotlib`, `Seaborn`.
-* **Model:** Multivariate Ordinary Least Squares (OLS) Regression.
+* **Model:** Multiple Ordinary Least Squares (OLS) Regression.
 * **Diagnostics:** Jarque-Bera Test for Normality.

 ## 📈 Key Research Findings (Statistical Summary)